emilythestrangee/myDFIR_SOC/Day 27 - Investigate RDP Brute Force Attack.md

 **Approach:**

-- Remember the Kali session left traces (e.g., a Mythic agent install and related logs).
+- The Kali session left traces (e.g., a Mythic agent install and related logs).
 Use those artifacts to bound the search.

 - Use the timeline of the Mythic agent deletion (if present) as an _end_ marker for the suspicious activity.
 Treat it as the endpoint to limit noise from unrelated past logins from your personal IP.